catalyst-cloud/catalystcloud-docs/source/block-storage/volume-transfer.rst

    | e58527cf-34d2-42bc-85fd-e689cc088dbd | transfer-example           | available |   10 |                                           |
    +--------------------------------------+----------------------------+-----------+------+-------------------------------------------+

-Once we have the volume that we want to transfer, in console one, we create the following transfer request:
+Once we have the volume that we want to transfer, in console one, we create a transfer request using the following:

 .. code-block:: bash